MisterCoffey/MisterCoffey.github.io/_posts/2017-01-2-Kickster.md

 ![Catgories](../images/kickstarter/GAPlot.png)

-*(Most Kickstarter campaigns are film related, though there are more successful music related campaigns than film.
-Notwithstanding the lower film success rate, film projects still raise more money than music projects.
+*(Most Kickstarter campaigns are film related, though the success rate is higher music than film.
+Film projects still raise more money than music projects.
 Notice the success rate of dance related campaigns)*

 **Kickstarter Tip No. 6: Publish and Perish**